Christmas in Ireland: Christmas spend

 In 2015 a survey it was found that 44% will have sufficient money in their monthly income to pay for Christmas, 23% are likely to dip into their savings, while almost half of those surveyed (45%) will have to borrow money to cope.
 The last 33% of all the people are unknown off their shopping spend.

-The big traditional Christmas shopping day used to be 8 December, when many schools would close for the Catholic Feast of the Immaculate Conception and people from rural areas would head to the towns and cities to do their Christmas shopping.
+The big traditional Christmas shopping day used to be the 8th of December, when many schools would close for the Catholic Feast of the Immaculate Conception and people from rural areas would head to the towns and cities to do their Christmas shopping.
 The tradition appears to have begun in the 1940s, when the department store Clerys, under the new management of Denis Guiney, offered a refund on their customers' train tickets if they spent more than £5 in the store.
-With the advent of online shopping and other popular shopping days such as Black Friday, the 8 December is no longer a very busy shopping day.
+With the advent of online shopping and other popular shopping days such as Black Friday, the 8th of December is no longer a very busy shopping day.

 Holiday period

 Traditionally, the holiday period was viewed as running from Christmas Day until 6 January.
-Christmas Day and St. Stephen's Day or Boxing Day are public holidays, and many people do not return to work until the next week day after New Year's Day.
+Christmas Day and Saint Stephen's Day or Boxing Day are public holidays, and many people do not return to work until the next week day after New Year's Day.
 Many multinational companies and businesses close the day before Christmas Eve and re-open the day after New Year's Day.
-Shop and public service workers usually return to work the day after St. Stephen's Day and sometimes on St. Stephen's Day if the Christmas sales have started.
+Shop and public service workers usually return to work the day after Saint Stephen's Day and sometimes on Saint Stephen's Day if the Christmas sales have started.